zeyuxanthus/TravelApp/README.md

 # TravelApp
-FYP on building a hybrid travel application in react native
+Building a hybrid travel application in react native Code is in the master branch